The IEU has the following objectives:

 - Provides evaluation reports to the Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC) and the Paris Agreement as part of periodic reviews of the UNFCCC Financial Mechanism

 The IEU carries out independent evaluations based on two important pillars.

 The second evaluation pillar is based on enhancing GCF’s ability to learn from its activities.
-The IEU will help build GCF’s evaluation capacity, synthesize evaluation-related evidence and support the uptake of key learning.
-IEU synthesizes its findings and lessons learned to advise the GCF Board.
+The IEU will help build GCF’s evaluation capacity, synthesise evaluation-related evidence and support the uptake of key learning.
+IEU synthesises its findings and lessons learned to advise the GCF Board.
 These findings and lessons learned are expected to also inform the GCF Secretariat’s Executive Director as well as GCF stakeholders.